A print is an image which has been transferred from one surface to another.

 WHY BUY PRINTS?

-Because there is generally more than one ‘impression’ of any one printed image, it is inevitable that it is often easier to find (and afford!) an original print, than an oil or watercolour by a certain artist.
+Because there is generally more than one ‘impression’ of any one printed image, it is inevitable that it is often easier to find an original print, than an oil or watercolour by a certain artist, and as original prints are in editions, they are generally more affordable than unique artworks.

 THE HISTORY OF PRINTMAKING